kalab-oto/7ZGER/docs/raster_operations.md

 ```r
 r9 <- c(r_bio_cz[[1]] > 9, r_bio_cz[[2]] > 9)
 ```
+!!!
+Example "Advanced"
+    write a function that will plot the difference of these rasters with given temperature threshold.

 - check how the mean temperature changes between 1981-2010 and 2071-2100 in the Czech Republic